2005 Palestinian presidential election: Conduct

-Obstruction by Israel
+Obstruction by Israel Claimed by CEC

 The election campaign faced problems due to the widespread blockade of the Palestinian territories by the Israel Defense Forces.
 Despite Israel's assurances that it would do what it could to ensure that the election took place, in many instances Israeli forces actively interfered in the campaign.
 Among reported incidents was the arrest of Mustafa Barghouti by Israeli forces and his subsequent expulsion from East Jerusalem when he was going to hold an election speech there.
 He was also prevented from entering Nablus and Gaza.
 Bassam al-Salhi, candidate for the socialist Palestinian People's Party, was also prevented from visiting East Jerusalem.
 Many of Abbas' opponents claimed that they were unfairly treated as Israel denied them entry to areas Abbas was allowed to visit during the election campaign.
 Abbas was the only candidate allowed access to Gaza.

 Voter registration was hampered by closure of registration centers due to curfews, roadblocks and road closures.
 Registration staff and supervisors were detained.
 Israeli troops, used gas grenades and noise in the vicinity.
-A number of centers were raided.
+The CEC claimed a number of centers were raided.

 Particularly East Jerusalem was affected.
-Checking of the names of voters in the voters list was prevented.
+According to the CEC, checking of the names of voters in the voters list was prevented.
 Also the polling was supervised by the Israeli postal authority.
 The votes were not counted at the polling centers themselves, but first transported to the Jerusalem electoral constituency office in Dahiyat al-Barid.